Boxing day, a holiday named by the Victorians after the tradition of giving a ‘Christmas box’ – a gift or money – to the less fortunate.

 Today, it might be marked by left-over-turkey sandwiches and general rest from the previous day’s festivities and feasting.

 Not so for the Curies.
-120 years ago, on 26 December 1898, Marie and her husband Pierre Curie announced the discovery of a new element, which they christened ‘radium’.
+On this day in 1898, Marie and her husband Pierre Curie announced the discovery of a new element, which they christened ‘radium’.

 Their discovery was relayed to the French Academy of Sciences by Henri Becquerel, who two years earlier had discovered radioactivity, the process by which heavy, unstable atoms decay, emitting radiation.

 The Curies’ Boxing-day paper noted the ‘radioactivity of radium … must be enormous’, having not yet managed to fully isolate the element.

 They weren’t wrong.
 Radium is about a million times more radioactive than uranium.
 A white, luminescent substance, when radium is heated it gives off an eerie blue-green glow – over Christmas 1898 the Curies enjoyed watching this light in the evening.

 ‘We had an especial joy,’ Marie Curie recalled.’
 These gleamings … in the darkness, stirred us with ever new emotion and enchantment’.
 Radium seems to have been a pretty festive Christmas present, the extent of its danger not known at the time.